mangrovedao/mangrove.js/packages/mangrove-solidity/README.md

 ## FIXME

-No deployment story on foundry yet.
+No deployment story with foundry yet -- but foundry has the features, we just need to write the deployments and the tooling around it.

 # Generate documentation